-Another Week of Prayer December 6-13 has been set apart by the General Conference Committee as our Week of Prayer season for 1924.
+Another Week of Prayer

+December 6-13 has been set apart by the General Conference Committee as our Week of Prayer season for 1924.
 Readings have been prepared as usual, and these are being issued in translated form in several of our Oriental vernaculars.
 Let us one and all plan to make the most of this occasion.
 We need the revivifying power that comes through the agency of united prayer.
-We are to strue to getter in our prayers to God, as if a battle is to be fought.
+We are to strike together in our prayers to Cod, as if a battle is to be fought.
 We must press through to victory.
-We are to pray (1) for the raising up and the up-holding of mission laborers at home and abroad: (2) for our native Christian constituencies; (3) fr--- Kings and all that are in authority; (4) for the soponents of our missionary advance; (5) for the souls of judgment-bound men and women including our youth in home and school. women including our youth in nome and school.
-And it is our privilege also to pray that unto all our missionary workers may be opened "a door of utterance," that the word of God may have free course and be glorified in the lands and hearts of the heathen. c.
+We are to pray (1) for the raising up and the upholding of mission laborers at home and abroad: (2) for our native Christian constituencies; (3) fr: "kings and all that are in authority; (4) for the opponents of our missionary advance; (5) for the souls of judgment-bound men and women including our youth in home and school.
+And it is our privilege also to pray that unto all women including our youth in nome and school.
+And it is our privilege also to pray that unto all our missionary workers may be opened "a door of utterance," that the word of God may have free course and be glorified in the lands and hearts of the heathen.